Universality in minor-closed graph classes: Introduction

 Universal graphs for classes defined by an excluded subgraph have been extensively studied.
 For example, \citet{Henson71} proved that for each $t\in\NN$ there is a strongly universal graph for the class of $K_t$-free graphs.
 Several authors have addressed the question: for which (usually finite) graphs $X$, is there is a strongly universal $X$-free graph \citep{Komjath99,HP84,CS07a,CS16,FK97a,FK97b,CS01,KMP88,KP84,CT07,CSS99}?

 \citet{DHV85} considered universality questions for classes excluding $K_t$ as a minor.
 For $t\leq 4$, they constructed a strongly universal graph, and for $t\geq 5$, they showed there is no universal graph.
-Note that this result (for $t\geq 5$) is an immediate consequence of our \cref{InfinteCliqueMinor}(a).
+Note that this result (for $t\geq 5$) is an immediate consequence of our \cref{InfiniteCliqueMinor}(a). \citet{DHV85} also proved that for each integer $t\geq 5$, there is no universal graph for the class of graphs containing no $K_t$-subdivision.
+This is implied and strengthened by \cref{InfiniteCliqueMinor}(b).
 Similarly, \citet{Diestel85} considered universality questions for classes excluding $K_{m,n}$ as a subdivision.
 For $m=2$ and $n=3$, Diestel showed there is a universal graph but no strongly universal graph.
 In the case $m=n=3$, the proof of \citet{Pach81a} can be extended to show that there is no universal graph.
 For $2\leq n\leq m$ and $m \geq 4$, Diestel showed that there is no universal graph (thus solving a conjecture of Halin).

 \citet{BHM13} constructed, for each integer $k$, a strongly universal graph for the class of graphs with the property that every subgraph is $k$-degenerate (that is, every finite subgraph has minimum degree at most $k$).
 Similarly, for every finite graph $H$, \citet{MMS09} constructed a strongly universal graph for the class of graphs that admit a homomorphism to $H$.
 By Euler's formula, every finite planar graph has minimum degree at most $5$, and by the 4-Colour Theorem, every planar graph admits a homomorphism to $K_4$.
 However, there are 2-degenerate graphs (such as 1-subdivisions of complete graphs) and there are $4$-colourable graphs (such as complete 4-partite graphs) that satisfy none of \cref{KeyPropertySeparators}--\cref{KeyPropertyNoInfiniteSubdivision}.
 So degeneracy or homomorphisms to a fixed graph $H$ are too broad for our purposes.